eDay Collection Stats

 Product stewardship means that the cost of recycling is built into the price of new products so New Zealanders can recycle responsibly at no extra cost when the equipment reaches end of life.

-The development of an industry-led product stewardship scheme was the single most important recommendation in the 179-page report on ewaste that we released in July this year.
+The development of an industry-led product stewardship scheme was the single most important recommendation in the 179-page report on ewaste that we released in July 2011.

 Read the report here.